-- 1. Part-time employees are those employees scheduled to work less than 36 hours per week and receive no benefits except 401(k) and other benefits as required by law. - 2.
+- 1. Part-time employees are those employees scheduled to work less than 30 hours per week.
+Part-time employees receive no benefits, except as otherwise specified herein or as required by law. - 2.
 A temporary employee is employed for a special project, for a period of no more than six (6) months, except in the cases where a temporary employee is hired to replace an employee on leave, then temporary employment shall be for the duration of the leave.
 When a temporary employee is hired, the Guild shall be notified of the temporary or special project that requires such hiring and the anticipated duration of such project. - 3.
 Temporary employees and Independent Contractors are not eligible for any benefits. - 4.
 The Employer will continue to use Independent Contractors as per past practice. - 5.
 There shall be no restrictions on the use of part-time employees, temporary employees, or independent contractors by management except as provided by this Article.